Yzaza/airbnb-clone-project/README.md

 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.

+## Team Roles

+### Backend Developer
+Responsible for building and maintaining the server-side logic, APIs, and integration with the database.
+Ensures application functionality and performance.

+### Database Administrator (DBA)
+Designs, manages, and maintains the database.
+Optimizes queries, ensures data integrity, and manages backups and security.

+### Frontend Developer
+Implements the user interface, ensuring it is responsive, interactive, and aligns with the user experience goals.

+### DevOps Engineer
+Manages the CI/CD pipelines, deployment processes, server infrastructure, and ensures smooth integration between development and production environments.

+### Security Specialist
+Implements security measures across the application, monitors vulnerabilities, and ensures secure data handling.

+### Project Manager / Team Lead
+Coordinates the project workflow, assigns tasks, ensures deadlines are met, and maintains communication between team members.

+### QA / Tester
+Tests the application for bugs, performance issues, and ensures it meets quality standards before release.